redox-os/website/content/news/this-month-250131.md

 - Ron Williams implemented a test for unused pages on the Redox book
 - Ron Williams improved the chat documentation
 - Ribbon added guides about how to contribute and do development on the README of the system components for people that access their repositories and forget to read the Redox book
+- Andrew Lygin fixed typos on the book

 ## How To Test The Changes